 Located about halfway between Havana and Trinidad, in the Bay of Pigs, Playa Larga is a perfect destination to enjoy Zapata’s lush nature, clear Caribbean waters and amazing seafood.
 The rich marine fauna, full of corals and exotic fish, makes it a diving paradise.
-Even if you only have one day in Playa Larga to spend, thanks to its relaxing ambiance, you’ll surely enjoy every minute of it.
+Even if you’re spending just one day in Playa Larga, thanks to the relaxing ambiance of this place, you’ll surely enjoy every minute of it.

 What’s the best time to visit Playa Larga?

 The best time to visit Cuba in general would be during the dry season, from November to May.
 The summer is way too humid and warm, and during the rainy season it’s expected to rain almost every day.
 Keep in mind that the time around Christmas can get too busy, packed with travelers from the Northern Hemisphere.

 Playa Larga is placed at the Bahia de cochinos, or the Bay of Pigs, the place invaded by US-backed exiles in 1961.
 The invasion is famous because it culminated in a victory for the army and Cuban militias.
 Today it’s a touristy place, famous for one of the best diving spots in Cuba.
 Many resorts, restaurants and private accommodations can be found around the area.
 Located very close to the Zapata Peninsula, it’s also a great base for some environmental excursions around the area.

 One Day in Playa Larga Itinerary

 Start your day with a rich breakfast at casa particular

 In Cuba, private accommodation known as casa particular is the most common and most affordable.
 Make sure to book one of these, since there are many of them in Playa Larga.
 It’s fully recommended to pay additional few dollars for a breakfast they offer.
 It mostly consists of fried eggs, ham and cheese, fresh juice and seasonal fruits, and it gives you enough energy for any activities during the day.

 Casa Tiki, located very central, is a great recommendation and a very good value deal.
 They also serve their breakfast in a perfect ambiance, on a terrace just next to the sea.

 Snorkeling or diving tour at Punta Perdiz